Whisky Mofo Logo

 Get notified when Hellyers Road deals become available.

 It’s complex stuff, yet wonderfully balanced - the kind of whisky you give to someone who says “I’m not sure if I like peaty whisky,” and watch them convert.
+If you're peat-curious or already smoke-obsessed, this is a must-try expression.

 Premium, Age-Statement Releases

 These longer-matured whiskies take the Hellyers Road spirit to the next level.
-Extra time in barrel deepens the colour and draws out richer flavours: expect more dried fruit, toasted oak, spice and leather notes in, say, a Hellyers Road 15-Year-Old compared to the younger whiskies.
+Extra time in barrel deepens the colour and draws out richer flavours: expect more dried fruit, toasted oak, spice and leather notes in, say, a Hellyers Road 19-Year-Old compared to the younger whiskies.

 Experimental cask finishes